 1. Subject has signed the informed consent form (ICF) and is able to understand the information provided in the Subject Information Sheet and ICF.
-2. Subject is at a minimum 22 years of age(inclusive).
+2. Subject is aged from 23 to 65 years (inclusive).
+3. Subject is Japanese.

-3. Smoking, apparently healthy subject as judged by the Investigator based on all available assessments from the Screening period/Day of Admission (e.g., safety laboratory, spirometry, vital signs, physical examination, ECG, chest X-ray, and medical history).
-4. Subject smokes at least 10 commercially available mCCs per day (no brand restrictions) for the last 4 weeks, based on self-reporting.
-Furthermore, the subject has smoked for at least the last 3 consecutive years.
-The smoking status will be verified based on a urinary cotinine test (cotinine ~~>~~200 ng/mL).
-5. The subject does not plan to quit smoking in the next 6 months as assessed by the Prochaska 'Stage of Change' questionnaire.
-6. The subject is ready to comply with the study protocol (e.g. readiness to accept interruptions of smoking for up to 91 days and to use THS 2.2 Menthol).
+4. Smoking, healthy subject as judged by the Investigator based on all available assessments from the Screening period/Day of Admission (e.g. safety laboratory, spirometry [$FEV_1/FVC >0.7$ at post-bronchodilator spirometry, post-bronchodilator $FEV_1 >80\%$ predicted value, and post-bronchodilator FVC $>80\%$ predicted value], vital signs, physical examination, ECG, chest X-ray and medical history).
+5. Subject smokes at least 10 commercially available mCCs per day (no brand restrictions) with a maximum yield of 1 mg nicotine ISO/mCC for the last 4 weeks, based on self-reporting.
+Furthermore, the subject has been smoking for at least the last 3 consecutive years.
+The smoking status will be verified based on a urinary cotinine test (cotinine ≥ 200 ng/mL).
+6. The subject does not plan to quit smoking in the next 3 months.
+7. The subject is ready to accept interruptions of smoking for up to 90 days.
+8. The subject is ready to accept using the THS 2.2 Menthol.